yshui/runa-adventure/src/lifetime-p2.md

-# The Rust borrow checker is annoying
+# The Rust borrow checker is annoying, Pt.
+2

 OK, quick wayland primer.
 One of the central concepts in wayland is object.
 Each client connected to the wayland server has a set of objects bound to it.
 Client can invoke functions on those objects by sending a message to server with the right object ID.